Innoactive/Hub-Tutorial-Unity-Project/README.md

 As briefly mentioned in the previous chapter using the teleporter is your way to get around the scene.
 But often it is necessary to restrict the user from going everywhere in the scene.

 Start by dragging the _Table_ and the _BrickWall_ prefabs into your scene.
 We obviously do not want the user to stand ontop of the table or the wall, so we want to restrict these areas.
 Add the script _DoNotAllowTeleportingHere_ to both GameObjects to mark them.
 In VRTK's _Policy List_ (```[VRTK_Setup] > [VRTK_Scripts] > PlayArea > Script VRTK_PolicyList```) you can see that the Check List as well as the checked elements are already set up to disallow teleporting on every object with the just added script.
 You can of course change that list and add new elements.
+When copying a string into the field it may happen that an empty space is added at the end.
+This will cause issues because the Policy List will not handle that properly and recognizes the entered string as different than the one you actually want to ignore.
+So make sure there is no empty space added.

 Sometimes instead of just restricting a user to access a certain area it is needed to hide what they can see.
 Keep in mind that people in Virtual Reality can walk as well as teleport.
 If the user teleports right in front of a wall of an apartment in the 30th floor and then just (physically) walks right through it they might be able to see something you, as a developer, do not want them to see, like your skybox without a floor underneath.
 To avoid this we simply fade out the user's view.